ulex/ZenSharp/README.md

 <!--
 HOW TO UPGRADE:
-1. Update ZenSharp.Integration/ZenSharp.Integration.csproj ReSharperSDK to latest version (from visual studio)
+1. Update ZenSharp.Integration/ZenSharp.Integration.csproj ReSharperSDK and Lifetime to latest version (from visual studio)
 2. Update supported versions in README.md
 3. Update release notes in ZenSharp.nuspec
 4. Update version spec in buildNuPack.ps1
 5. Check compilation in Visual Studio
 6. Build package by running build.bat
 7. Install and check plugin
-8. Push to plugins.jetbrains.com via Publish.ps1
+8. Push to plugins.jetbrains.com via marketplace
 9. Commit and push this repo

 vim:tw=140:spell: